NOAA-ORR-ERD/py_gd/docs/working_with_color.rst

 ``py_gd`` support RGBA colors for transparency.
 Many of the default colorschemes have a transparent background by default.

-.. note Some back-ends do not support transparency backgrounds -- BMP, GIF, JPEG.
+.. note:: Some backends do not support transparency backgrounds -- BMP, GIF, JPEG.
 PNG is a good option if you want a transparent background.

 If you draw with a semi-transparent color, the blending will be done directly when drawing.